 Key Takeaways

-The ADHD-Anger Connection: What Science Tells Us
+The ADHD-Anger Connection: What You Need to Know

 Founded in 2010, A Mission For Michael (AMFM) offers specialized mental health care across California, Minnesota, and Virginia.
 Our accredited facilities provide residential and outpatient programs, utilizing evidence-based therapies such as CBT, DBT, and EMDR.